Mirantis/puppet-control-template/README.md

 puppet.conf
 ```

+### Configure R10k and your Puppetfile
+Modify the file 'Puppetfile' and ensure all of the modules needed are specified and the correct git repo and version is specified.
+Note, that with r10k, each branch of this control repo becomes a new Puppet environment.
+Thus, hiera data and what versions of which modules are deployed can vary (by design) with a different branch.

+Modify configure_r10k.pp and update the remote git repo with the location of your new project containing this control repo.

 ### Deploy code to puppetmasters automatically
 If you want to send a post-receive hook or webhook or something (travis CI after_success hook too) to deploy your updated code to puppetmasters without having to manually kick off an r10k deploy on them, you'll need to setup the deploy application (https://github.com/mirantis/puppet-deploy.git).
 It's an extremely basic and straightforward sinatra app.
 You can install it by applying roles::deploy from https://github.com/mirantis/roles.git to the node you wish to build.
 You'll need to edit the following file and setup the password, url, puppetmasters, etc:
 ```